lvgl/blog/_posts/2019-12-19-littlevgl-speaks-hebrew.md

 ![Hebrew text in LittlevGL](/assets/bidi/simple.png)

-Here are a few examples in [Micropython](https://docs.littlevgl.com/en/html/get-started/micropython.html), but the same thing can be achieved with C.
+Following are a few more examples in [Micropython](https://docs.littlevgl.com/en/html/get-started/micropython.html), but the same thing can also be achieved with C.

 Instead of changing the base dir in `lv_conf.h`, I'm setting it for my screen.
 The base dir for all other objects created on that screen will also be set to RTL.
 ```python